zachpino/digidevf17/week10/readme.md

 > Deliverables
 >- Raspberry Pi-controlled robot prototype capable of engaging an impaired user
 >- Commented Python code with links to all included modules
->- Project Documentation through a sequence of annotated photographs
+>- Project documentation through a sequence of annotated photographs
 >- Storyboard of images demonstrating how the robot *intervenes and improves the lives* of individuals with dementia
 >- A proposal document, with text and imagery, detailing a future scenario (utopic or dystopic) in which such robots are common
->- Single Layout, 18"x24", describing the project (doesn't need to be printed, should be legible when projected)
+>- Single layout, 18"x24", describing the project (doesn't need to be printed, should be legible when projected)

 -----